rearc/quest/README.md

 2. Proof of completion, as one or both of the following:
   - Link(s) to hosted public cloud deployment(s).
   - One or more screenshots showing, at least, the index page of the final deployment in one or more public cloud(s) you have chosen.
+3. An answer to the prompt: "Given more time, I would improve..."
+  - Discuss any shortcomings/immaturities in your solution and the reasons behind them (lack of time is a perfectly fine reason!)
+  - **This may carry as much weight as the code itself**

 Your work assets should include: